PhantomMike/100-days-of-code/log.md

 ### Day 38: March 1, 2017

-**Today's Progress:** Took FCC break to evaluate codecademy HTML & CSS tutorial.
+**Today's Progress:** Continuing FCC break to evaluate codecademy HTML & CSS tutorial, colors and fonts.

 **Thoughts:** Learned a lot about colors and fonts in these two sections.
 Very instructive lessons with good examples to code in to see how the output is effected by the changes.